What are flexibility clauses?

 The inclusion of a flexibility clause in your contract may enable the duties of your role to be changed within reason.

-What should you do if your employer is looking to change your job title or the duties of your role?
+When your employer wants to change your title or duties

 First of all - check your contract.
 Examine how broadly defined your job title and duties are in your contract and within any job description.
 The exact wording will be important to decide whether the change is allowed.
 Is there a flexibility clause?